gicking/LIN_slave_portable_Arduino/README.md

 # Test Matrix

 An *ok* in the below test matrix indicates that normal master request frames are received, slave responses are sent and bus disconnection is detected (-> error).
+Also, code execution starts with only external supple, i.e. USB not connected.
 No extensive testing of *all* possible error cases was performed.
 Please let me know if you experience unexpected errors.

 ![Test Matrix](./extras/testing/Board_Tests.png?)